The page has been translated by Gen AI.

 To call the endpoint, you need to register an outbound rule in the security group.

-To register the Outbound Rule of the Security Group, follow the steps below.
+To register an Outbound Rule for a Security Group, follow the steps below.

 1. Click the All Services > Security > Secrets Manager menu.
-Navigate to the Service Home page of Secrets Manager.
+You will be taken to the Service Home page of Secrets Manager.

-2. Click the Secrets Manager menu on the Service Home page.
-Navigate to the Secrets Manager List page.
+2. On the Service Home page, click the Secrets Manager menu.
+You will be taken to the Secrets Manager List page.

-• URL You can copy the public / private URL information from the URL item.
+• You can copy the public/private URL information from the URL field.

-5. Use the nslookup command to check the IP to register in the Security Group.
+5. Use the nslookup command to verify the IP to register in the Security Group.

-1. Security Group > Security Group List: Select the Security Group of the VM for which you want to set access control.
-Security Group Details page will be opened.
+1. From Security Group > Security Group List, select the Security Group of the VM for which you want to set access control.
+Then navigate to the Security Group Details page.

 2. In the Security Group Details > Rules tab, click the Add Rule button.
 When the Add Rule window appears, enter the information below to add a rule.